mrodriguezcote/octo-umbrella/README.md

 The harness runs on OS X and Linux environments, as well as in Docker containers, therefore it can run on local dev environments as well as in dockerized test environments.

-The two main modules leveraged by the harness are [Jasmine](http://jasmine.github.io/) and [Nightmare] (https://github.com/segmentio/nightmare).
+The two main modules leveraged here are [Jasmine](http://jasmine.github.io/) and [Nightmare] (https://github.com/segmentio/nightmare).
 Jasmine to organize and run the tests, and Nightmare to drive the browser interaction necessary to retrieve information that can be subject to tests.
 Nightmare itself is a browser automation library, running on top of a headless version of [Electron](https://github.com/electron/electron), a web framework developed by GitHub.

 ### Test Design